 It can also be beneficial to reach out to the customer away from the review platform afterward as well.
 This further improves your reputation as you’re going the extra mile once more.

-Want instant alerts when you get bad reviews and an easy solution to bury them under several positives?
+With 2 Step Reviews, you’ll get instant alerts when you get bad reviews and an easy solution to bury them under several positives.
 Check out 2 Step Reviews today.